Get an instant quote now

-Great coverage at a great price is only five minutes away.
-Give us a few details about yourself and your vehicle and we’ll search dozens of the best auto insurers in Ontario for your best deal!
+Excellent coverage at a great price is only five minutes away.
+Give us a few details about yourself and your vehicle and we’ll search dozens of the top auto insurers in Ontario for your best deal!

 Bundle discounts

-Combine your home and auto coverage to save up to $700 on insurance.
-As an outlet to over 70 awesome insurance companies, we can get you great rates for whatever insurance you need.
-Just ask.
+Bundle your home and auto insurance and save up to $600.
+As a brokerage for over 70 of the best insurance companies, we can get you great rates for whatever coverage you need.

 Auto insurance in Ontario: What’s covered?